|

 house because all jacks are electrically connected to each other.

-Decide what phone line (1/2/3/4; see photo right) you are going to 'take over' whole house
+Decide what phone line (L1/L2/L3/L4; see photo right) you are going to 'take over'

-for the new VoIP phone line.
-Most homes are wired for two lines, while
+whole house for the new VoIP phone line.
+If your house was wired following

-others may be wired for four lines.
-If you have DSL Internet, don't replace
+If you have DSL Internet, don't replace that line (instead, replace

-So to switch to a VoIP phone line, simply disconnect the phone company from your
+The bottom line: So to switch to a VoIP phone line, simply disconnect

 Phone Company phone jack